ScreenPyHQ/screenpy/docs/module/abilities.rst

 that require that ability.
-If an action or a question require an ability that the actor does not have, the actor will raise an |UnableToPerformError|.
+If an action or a question require an ability that the actor does not have, the actor will raise an |UnableToPerform|.

 Writing New Abilities
 ---------------------